 - Increase your protein intake..especially in the morning.
 Eating 25-30 grams of protein with each meal helps maintain muscle mass and reduces fat gain.

 - Choose fresh farm food over processed food.
 Consider following the MIND diet (a combination of the Mediterranean and DASH -low sodium diet).

 - Move at least 30 minutes/day for cardiovascular fitness and add weight resistance at least twice per week for muscle strength.
 Exercise is the best thing you can do to prevent Alzheimer’s disease!

 - Cut down on simple carbs, especially sugar.
 This includes alcohol too which is a toxin to the brain and destroys sleep.
 Simple carbs also retain fluid.

 - Get some sleep…at least 7 hours.
 Avoid late night food and alcohol.
 Stop eating at 7 PM as it stores more body fat since you are not burning it off.

 - Social connection is important.
 Remember that hormones are involved in weight gain and the more we can reduce high levels of cortisol throughout the day, the less insulin gets produced to allow fat to be stored.
 When you are connecting and having fun, it lowers cortisol and raises serotonin and oxytocin which help us relax, digest better and utilize glucose for energy more efficiently.
-Meditate, deep breathing and prayer.
+Meditation, deep breathing and prayer are also important.

 - Consider getting a food allergy test.
 Learn to avoid “trigger foods” (foods you are reacting to) so that inflammation and insulin subside and weight loss can begin.
 Reactive calories will put on weight.